 We found 4 orthopedic trauma specialists who accept Humana Platinum 500/HMO Premier near Oro Valley, AZ.

-Dr. Stephen Hanks practices orthopedic trauma and spine surgery.
-On average, patients gave him a rating of 3.0 stars out of 5.
-He is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-Dr. Hanks graduated from Case Western Reserve University School of Medicine and then he performed his residency at a hospital affiliated with Case Western Reserve University.
+Dr. Stephen Hanks is an orthopedic traumatologist and spine surgeon in Tucson, AZ and Oro Valley, AZ.
+His average rating from his patients is 3.0 stars out of 5.
+Dr. Hanks takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He attended medical school at Case Western Reserve University School of Medicine.
+He completed his residency training at a hospital affiliated with Case Western Reserve University.

 Clinical interests: Pain, Tumor, Fractures, Lower Back Problems, Neck Problems, Arthritis, Spine Problems, Cancer, ...
 (Read more)

-Dr. William Prickett's specialties are orthopedic trauma, adult orthopedic reconstructive surgery, and pediatric sports medicine.
-Dr. Prickett's areas of expertise include knee problems, sports health, and shoulder problems.
+Dr. William Prickett sees patients in Tucson, AZ and Oro Valley, AZ.
+His medical specialties are orthopedic trauma, adult orthopedic reconstructive surgery, and pediatric sports medicine.
+Dr. Prickett's areas of expertise consist of knee problems, sports health, and shoulder problems.
 Patient ratings for Dr. Prickett average 3.5 stars out of 5.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Prickett honors.
-He graduated from Emory University School of Medicine.
-Dr. Prickett trained at Barnes-Jewish Hospital for residency.
+He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Before completing his residency at Barnes-Jewish Hospital, Dr. Prickett attended medical school at Emory University School of Medicine.

 Clinical interests: Sports Health, Shoulder Problems, Knee Problems